stratapp-ai/stratapp-ai.github.io/_blog/what-s-really-going-on-in-my-company.md

 ---
 Year on year I see daily priorities pulling time and focus away from achieving our strategic goals.

-I keep reflecting on [Covey’s four quadrants](https://en.wikipedia.org/wiki/The_7_Habits_of_Highly_Effective_People "The 7 Habits of Highly Effective People") and how he describes the challenge of balancing time and resources between urgent versus important.
+I keep reflecting on [Covey’s four quadrants](https://en.wikipedia.org/wiki/The_7_Habits_of_Highly_Effective_People "The 7 Habits of Highly Effective People") and how he describes the challenge of balancing time and resources between urgent versus what's really important.

 I am the CEO.
 I have 8 direct reports and 1,400 employees spread across 6 locations.